Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 ✅ It’s out of sight, so harder for thieves to access

-✅ A ladies money belt prevents such common theft as grab and run
+✅ A ladies money belt prevents such common theft as grab-and-run

 ✅ Those who find it comfortable can just forget they’re wearing it